Netflix prepares to release prisoners taken during the streaming wars - The Beaverton

 “With the unofficial ceasefire taking place over the holidays, we have reached an exclusive deal with the majority of our enemies and are pleased to bring a years’ worth of hostages back to their respective companies,” said Senior VP of Strategic Deployment and Military Tactics Anna Wells.
 “We are excited to keep bringing quality to our viewers and desolation to our competitors in 2023!”

-While the news has been welcomed by mostly all, some feel the damage has already been done.
+While the has been welcomed by mostly all, some feel the damage has already been done.
 Terry Lukas, a former producer on The Marvelous Mrs. Maisel who was taken in 2019, says the soon-to-be-freed staffers should not expect a smooth transition back into civilian life.

 “When I finally got back to active duty, they’d already given my job to someone else.
 All I got was a purple heart from Uncle Jeff and a small severance package that didn’t last me a week,” said Lukas, still in great shape from all the forced labor he undertook while in a Netflix Content Creation Camp.